B2B Budget Allocation: Benchmarks to CAC

 The Revenue-Stage Benchmark Matrix

 The Revenue-Stage Benchmark Matrix maps marketing spend as a percentage of revenue against company stage and growth targets.
-This framework forces you to pick a benchmark that matches your reality instead of copying industry averages.
+Rather than copying industry averages, this framework forces you to pick a benchmark that actually matches your reality.

 Components: